percona/k8spg-docs/docs/update.md

   image: percona/percona-postgresql-operator:{{ release }}-upgrade
   fromPostgresVersion: 15
   toPostgresVersion: 16
+  toPostgresImage: percona/percona-postgresql-operator:{{ release }}-ppg{{ postgres16recommended }}-postgres
+  toPgBouncerImage: percona/percona-postgresql-operator:{{ release }}-ppg{{ postgres16recommended }}-pgbouncer{{ pgbouncerrecommended }}
+  toPgBackRestImage: percona/percona-postgresql-operator:{{ release }}-ppg{{ postgres16recommended }}-pgbackrest{{ pgbackrestrecommended }}
 ```

+As you can see, the manifest includes image names for the database cluster components (PostgreSQL, pgBouncer, and pgBackRest).
+You can find them [in the list of certified images](images.md) for the current Operator release.
+For older versions, please refer to the [old releases documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation/)).

-After applying it as usual, by running `kubectl apply -f deploy/upgrade.yaml` command, the actual upgrade takes place as follows:
+After you apply the YAML manifest as usual (by running `kubectl apply -f deploy/upgrade.yaml` command), the actual upgrade takes place:

 1. The Operator pauses the cluster, so the cluster will be unavailable for the duration of the upgrade,
 2. The cluster is specially annotated with `pgv2.percona.com/allow-upgrade`: `<PerconaPGUpgrade.Name>` annotation,